greenpeace/planet4-docker-compose/README.md

 By default, the quickstart command `make build` is all you'll need to pull all required images and spin up a load balanced nginx/php/redis/mysql web application with automatic SSL generation in the comfort of your own office.

 *   Traefik listens on Port 80, load balancing requests to:
-*   Two OpenResty reverse proxy servers, which cache FastCGI requests from
+*   OpenResty reverse proxy server, caching FastCGI requests from
-*   Three PHP-FPM application nodes, all backed by
+*   a PHP-FPM application, all backed by
-*   A single Redis instance and
+*   Redis key-value store and
 *   MySQL database server.
-*   Self-signed SSL certificates, with HTTP > HTTPS redirection
+*   Self-signed SSL certificates, with optional HTTP > HTTPS redirection

 ## Quickstart

-*Note this repository has been tested on OSX and Linux It's extremely unlikely to work in Windows even in their Ubuntu shell, any feedback will be welcome!*
+*This repository has been tested and is working on OSX, Linux and Windows WSL (Windows Subsystem for Linux).*

 ### Requirements